ipynb-python/Workshop-11b-Instructions/README.md

 word = [ "H", "e", "l", "l", "o" ]
 ```

-write a line of code that adds the value: "!"
+write a line of code that adds the value: `"!"`
 to the end of `word`

 your code should work even if `word` stored a different number of entries.

 test your code has worked using: `print(word)`

-add code below

 ---